Where a company has multiple ethical concerns, the total concerns percentage counts this investment once.

 Luxembourg International Equities

-Ishares Msci Em Imi ESG Screened Ucits ETF
+Ishares Msci Em Imi Screened Ucits ETF

 Ireland International Equities